UMICH Animal Studies Core

 The Animal Phenotyping Core Our Mission: To offer researchers the ability to perform advanced, standardized, metabolic phenotyping studies using a variety of animal models.
 To provide efficient, low cost project execution and data analysis performed by our staff.
 To offer consultations involving the design, execution, and analysis of metabolic-related studies in rodents.
 To maintain an innovative and technologically advanced research core in order to provide the best service to investigators.

-The Islet Isolation laboratory offers different services: rat or mouse islets isolation, islet perifusion, insulin, glucagon, Ki67 and TUNEL immunostaining and β- and α-cell mass and proliferation/apoptosis quantification.
-In situ imaging of fluorescent islets in appropriatley labeled getically engineered mouse models.
+The Islet Core offers different services: rat or mouse islets isolation, islet perifusion, respirometry, transfection, insulin secretion assays; insulin, glucagon, Ki67 and TUNEL immunostaining and β- and α-cell mass and proliferation/apoptosis quantification.
+In situ imaging of fluorescent islets in appropriatley labeled genetically engineered mouse models.

 For islets, investigators can provide the mice (ULAM needs to be notified several days ahead of time for such transfers), or we can directly order them for an additional cost from approved vendors (e.g., Jackson Labs).
 Depending on the needs of the investigators, the islets are then either immediately used for RNA or protein extraction or cultured overnight in RPMI culture media with 10% serum.
 An additional option is that we can now perform perifusion studies which allow the continuous monitoring of the dynamic islet responses to acute changes in glucose levels or in response to a secretagogue of the investigators choice.